 Yields 6-9 Diapers

-Mix witch hazel, aloe vera gel and essential oils in a large bowl.
+Mix witch hazel, aloe vera gel and hydrosols in a large bowl.
 Spread mixture into diaper (or pad) paying extra attention to perineal area.
-Roll up diaper tight, wrap in tinfoil and stick in the plastic bag.
+Roll up diaper tight, wrap in tinfoil or tie with string and stick container.
 Freeze.

 To use: Unthaw to comfort level.
 I found that they unthawed quicker if they were unwrapped and unrolled.